dgrisham/wenv/README.rst

 workflow, and over time I started to see potential in those tools that I wanted to take advantage of.
 The wenv framework emerged from this potential.
 The actual conception of this project formed as I tried to solve relatively disparate problems.
-I'll start by describing some of those problems, and how they came together to shape a single solution.
+I'll start by describing some of those problems, then how they came together to shape a single solution.

 One of the issues I faced had to do with starting tmux with a given layout.
 Every